Category - Inequality

 On Freeman Dyson’s “Our Biotech Future”

-Categories: Agriculture/Food, Economic Democracy, Economic Development, Environment, Globalization, Inequality, News, Pop Culture
+Categories: News, Economic Democracy, Economic Development, Environment, Globalization, Inequality, Pop Culture, Agriculture/Food

 In last month’s New York Review of Books, Freeman Dyson leads off with an essay on “Our Biotech Future“.
 He predicts that biotechnology will, in this new century, become relatively cheap and widespread in a similar way to the cheapening and spreading of physics-based and computer technology over the past several decades.